 - has a well-founded fear of persecution if the CFP country is contacted;

 - has dementia or another serious ongoing illness and cannot supply the CFP country with the information necessary to complete the claim.

-If a customer or a customer's partner are not exempt from the requirement and fail to take reasonable action to obtain a CFP:
+If a specified income support recipient or their partner are not exempt from the requirement and fail to take reasonable action to obtain a CFP:

-- Australian payment may be cancelled or suspended; or
+- Australian income support payment may be cancelled or suspended; or

-- claim for an Australian pension may be rejected.
+- claim for an Australian income support payment may be rejected.

 Overpayment of Benefits

-The CFP rules reinforce customers' obligations to declare that they are receiving a foreign payment.
+The CFP rules reinforce the specified income support recipient’s obligations to declare that they are receiving a foreign payment.
 Australian income support payments are paid to Australian residents in need.
 The level of required support is tested through the income and assets test.
-Comparable foreign payment along with any other payments received from Australia or overseas are treated as "income" under these tests.
-Therefore, customers have always had to declare their foreign pensions.
+CFPs along with any other payments received from Australia or overseas are treated as "income" under these tests.
+Therefore, income support recipients have always had to declare their foreign pensions.

-The CFP rules introduced in 2000 reflect the need to declare a foreign pension and provide a better mechanism to check whether a customer receives any overseas payment.
+The CFP rules introduced in 2000 reflect the need to declare a foreign pension and provide a better mechanism to check whether the specified income support recipients receive any overseas payment.

-All new claimants potentially eligible for foreign payment are now required to test their eligibility.
-The mechanism allowing for assessment of existing customers has been improved.
-For example, Centrelink now collects information on the length of time a customer has lived outside Australia.
+All income support recipients potentially eligible for foreign payment are now required to test their eligibility.
+The mechanism allowing for assessment of existing income support recipients has been improved over the years.
+For example, Centrelink now collects information on the length of time an income support recipient has lived outside Australia.
 Also, Centrelink has developed a comprehensive database of the requirements of many overseas countries to claim their payments.